Health Management, Policy & Information

 Students benefit from the rigorous science core and through the experiential and capstone courses in which they will interface with the community venues that might engage their services after graduation.

 In addition to completion of the Core Requirements, the following requirements apply:

 1) Completion of a minimum of 33 hours of approved upper-division coursework with grades of C- or higher.
-At least 20 of the 33 hours must be taken at FSU.

-2) Students in the Health Management, Policy and Information Major must complete one of the major options AND electives including at least six credits of upper-level science courses and six credits of upper level non-science courses for a total 33 major elective hours.
+2) Students in the Health Management, Policy & Information Major must complete one of the major options AND electives including at least six credits of upper-level science courses and six credits of upper level non-science courses for a total 33 major elective hours.